 Article V – Amendments

-This constitution may be amended or added to by a two-thirds vote of all active members in attendance at a regular membership meeting.
+This constitution may be amended or added to by a two-thirds vote of all board members.
 Any member can propose an amendment to the “GAAS” constitution.
 The proposal shall be in writing to the Board of Directors.
-If the Board determines it to be a worthy proposal, it shall be brought up to the general membership to be voted upon.
-The Board shall notify the general membership one month in advance of any vote to be taken.
+If the Board determines it to be a worthy proposal, it shall be brought up to the board of directors to be voted upon.
+The board shall notify members no less than 48 hours in advance of the next meeting of any vote to be taken.

 Article I – Meetings